MisterNooblet/weekend_assigment5_dice_game/README.md

 # AppleSeeds Weekend Assigment 5 - Dice Game

-This is a 2 Players dice game / blackjack like.
+This is a 2 Players  *(blackjack like)* dice game..
-You pick a target score and each roll and hold untill one of your reaches the target score , or passes it and loses.
+Players pick a target score and each roll and hold untill one of them reaches the target score or passes it.

 More specific rules and mechanics will be explained below.